gtanner/ripple.apache.proposal/proposal.md

 Core Developers
 ===============

-See Inital Committers below
+See Inital Committers below.

 Alignment
 =========

-Apache is a good match for this project because of it's close ties to the Cordova Project.
-Cordova has been very successful as a project since joining Apache and we can see that
+Apache is a good match for this project due to it's close ties to the Cordova Project.
+Cordova has been very successful as a project since joining Apache and we hope Ripple will follow suit.

 Known Risks
 ===========